 - has distributed the estate according to the will and obtained and filed receipts for specific bequests or has distributed the estate according to the laws of intestate succession,

 - and that the distributees of the residue acknowledge that the estate has been properly distributed to them.

 The filing of such statement along with the order to close the estate shall relieve the PR to file a detailed statement or accounting and that the PR shall be excused from any further duties as PR of the estate and be discharged from bond (if applicable).

-- Small Estate, 30-4-101, means the estate of a decedent in which the value of the property does not exceed fifty thousand dollars ($50,000).
-After the expiration of forty-five days from the date of the decedent’s death, provided no petition for the appointment of a PR for the decedent’s estate has been filed, certain individuals shall file with the clerk an affidavit as set forth in 30-3-103.
-The court may, in its discretion for good cause shown, reduce the forty-five-day period.
+- Small Estate, TCA §30-4-101, means the estate of a decedent in which the value of the property does not exceed fifty thousand dollars ($50,000).
+After the expiration of forty-five days from the date of the decedent’s death, provided no petition for the appointment of a PR for the decedent’s estate has been filed, certain individuals may file with the clerk a petition as set forth in TCA §30-4-103.
+The petition shall meet the requirements as set forth in TCA §30-1-117.
+The clerk of the court is unable to provide legal advice, produce the petition, or provide a template for this petition.
+Any legal assistance needed should be sought through your personal attorney.
+The court may, in its discretion and for good cause shown, reduce the forty-five-day waiting period.
 The affiant shall make a bond equal to the value of the decedent’s estate to be administered.
-However, the bond shall not be required if the provisions of 30-1-201 would not so require.
-These estates will automatically close after 2 years from the date of the original filing with the clerk or the court may enter an order to close the estate provided a receipt evidencing payment of the inheritance tax paid or none due and an affidavit that each debt of the decedent has been paid.
+However, the bond shall not be required if the provisions of TCA §30-4-103(3) would not so require.
+These limited letters and bonds will remain open and active until and automatically close after the first anniversary of the issuance of the limited letters.

 - Opening with no Notice to Creditors: $304.50

 - Administrator Ad Litem: $304.50

 - Filing of Claim: $11.00